Breed FAQ

 Q. Should I spay or neuter my husky?

-A. In general, the answer is yes, but the longer you wait, the better.
+A. In general, the answer is yes, but not too early.
 Our contract requires waiting until at least 12 months to spay and neuter, and this position is supported by a lot of research.
-CCL tears and hemangiosarcoma are two major health issues that have increased in many dog breeds in recent years, including in the Siberian, and intact dogs (of both sex) are much less prone to developing CCL tears and intact females are much less prone to developing hemangiosarcoma.
+CCL tears and hemangiosarcoma are two major health issues that have increased in many dog breeds in recent years, including in huskies, and intact dogs (of both sex) are much less prone to developing CCL tears and intact females are much less prone to developing hemangiosarcoma.
 Due to lifestyle reasons, though, most of our pet homes do choose to spay and neuter after 12 months.
 It is a personal decision, and we allow each home to make this decision based on their specific situation (after 12 months).

 Q. What kind of harness should I get for my husky?